 Researchers at the University of Maryland Medical Center found that the above-ground portion of the plant is the most beneficial.
-Here’s a fascinating fact: the German government has actually approved the above-ground parts of echinacea in treatments for upper respiratory tract infections, urinary tract infections, slow healing wounds and colds.
+The German government has actually approved the above-ground parts of echinacea in treatments for upper respiratory tract infections, urinary tract infections, slow healing wounds and colds.
 (4)

 Healthy Echinacea Benefits

 While there are a seemingly endless number of health benefits associated with echinacea, these nine strike me as the most beneficial.